-Sleep apnea in Estero can affect people of any age or body shape.
+Sleep apnea in Bonita Springs can affect people of any age or body shape.
 Your chances of having this condition are greater if you fall into certain high risk groups.
 Fortunately, your dentist can recommend a number of treatment options to improve the quality of your rest.

 Risk Factors for Sleep Apnea